huntercuny2x/summer18bootcamp/final_project/README.md

 By Tuesday morning, please do the following:
 * Form a group of 2 or 3 collaborators
 * Think of at least 3 app ideas, and publish those on your personal .md file in our class Github repo.
+  * App idea must include: What does the app do?
+Who is the audience?
+What niche does it fill?
+What is the user input? *IT SHOULD NOT BE A STATIC WEBSITE*

 ### Project Mode Schedule
 * Tuesday morning: First meeting with collaborators.
 Pitch ideas.
 Decide on app idea.
 Set up Github repo.
 Divide up responsibilities.
 Wireframe front end and UX.
 Determine MVP that shows most basic functionality and then what features you will build next (project timeline).